How To Keep Your Dog Safe This Summer

-Let's have a look on what we can do as dog owners to make this Summer as safe as possible for them.
-A dog safety guide that you can keep in mind throughout the coming months so your dogs can continue to be happy and healthy.
+Let's have a look at what we can do as dog owners to make this Summer as safe as possible for them.
+Here is a dog safety guide that you can keep in mind throughout the coming months so your dogs can continue to be happy and healthy.

 Yes you heard right, dogs can actually get sunburn too which a lot of people are unaware of.
 While there is a layer of fur covering their skin, short haired and fair haired dogs are more susceptible to sunburn which can be very painful as we all know.
 The skin under your dog’s fur is very delicate which will burn easily.